-- 1. Identify the key people and organizations, including project partners involved in the proposed project.
+- Identify the key people and organizations, including project partners involved in the proposed project.
 For each person, include their name, job title, organization, and role implementing the activities described in the What Will be Done section.
 Indicate any key staff positions that have not yet been filled.
 "Key staff' refers to people paid by the grant to implement proposed project activities. - 2.
-Demonstrate that the people and organizations identified have the capacity to address the stated need and can successfully implement the proposed project activities.
-For each person, describe their relevant experience and qualifications addressing domestic violence, dating violence, sexual assault, stalking, and/or sex trafficking.
+Demonstrate that the people and organizations identified have the capacity, experience, and expertise to address the stated need and can successfully implement the proposed project activities.
+For each person, describe their relevant experience and qualifications.
 For any key staff positions that have not yet been filled, describe the qualifications that candidates must meet.
 Job descriptions of all key personnel must be attached but will not count toward the page limit. - 3.
-Demonstrate that the applicant and its project partner(s) are based in the community where the project will be implemented and describe the experience of the applicant and its partner(s) serving this community. - 4.
-Describe how the applicant and its project partner(s) will support the professional development, well-being, and success of key staff implementing this project.
+Provide detailed information that demonstrates that the applicant and its partners are based in the community where the project will be implemented and describe the experience of the applicant and its partners serving this community. - 4.
+Describe the applicant's and/or project partner's demonstrated experience providing support, enrichment, and/or leadership development programming that focuses on men or youth. - 5.
+Describe the applicant's experience and expertise in the areas of domestic violence, dating violence, sexual assault, stalking, and/or sex trafficking, as appropriate, for both the applicant and key personnel who will be directly involved with the proposed project. - 6.
+Describe the project partners' expertise in the areas of domestic violence, dating violence, sexual assault, stalking, and/or sex trafficking as appropriate, for both the partner organization(s) and key personnel who will be directly involved with the proposed project. - 7.
+Describe how the applicant and project partners will support the professional development, well-being, and success of key staff implementing this project.